 Our application review process takes approximately six weeks from date on which we receive applications, and interview invitations are sent once review is completed.
 Please note that applicants from the same school may be invited at different times.
 We expect to have issued all this year’s interview invitations by Nov.
 11, 2022.
 We will let applicants know if they will not be interviewed by that date.
 We receive late applications after the Nov.
 20 deadline, but interviews are only rarely granted to those who apply late unless there are extenuating circumstances, in which case please alert us by email.

 As some dates are customized for specific interviewees (e.g., research-oriented applicants, neurodevelopmental disabilities), you may receive an interview invitation to a specific date.
-Certainly if that date doesn’t work for you, just let us know, and we will find an alternative.
+Certainly, if that date doesn’t work for you, just let us know, and we will find an alternative.
 Our policy is that we do not send more invitations to interview than we have interview slots available.
-We do not read applications in any systematic order, and we issue invitations for interviews when enough applicant information is available for us to make a decision.
-This year ERAS does not open until Oct.
-21, and we do not anticipate completing the review of all our applications before Nov.
-30. We expect that all applicants will be notified about their interview on or before that date unless applications are incomplete at that time.
+We do not read applications in any systematic order, and we issue invitations for interviews when enough applicant information is available for us to decide.
+This year ERAS does not open until Sept.
+6, and we do not anticipate completing the review of all our applications before Nov.
+10. We expect that all applicants will be notified about their interview on or before that date unless applications are incomplete at that time.
 Often, some applicants from a school will be invited to interview before others are.
 This is usually just a consequence of our reading some applications before others and should not be a cause for concern.
 As noted earlier, we review applications that are received after the Nov.
-20 deadline, but interviews are rarely granted to those who apply late unless there are extenuating circumstances, in which case please alert us by email.
+10 deadline, but interviews are rarely granted to those who apply late unless there are extenuating circumstances, in which case please alert us by email.

 For general questions about the application process, please contact Stephanie Hansbury at 617-355-7819 or firstname.lastname@example.org.